 2.1 Dues are payable on January 1st of each New Year.
-After December 31st, those previous year members that have not paid are not counted as current year members until dues are received and therefore do not have any membership rights such as but not limited to; voting rights, website use, members derbies, receipt of winter magazine, etc.
+After December 31st, those previous year members that have not paid are not counted as current year members until dues are received and therefore do not have any membership rights such as but not limited to; voting rights, all member’s only derbies, etc.

 Annual dues, special assessments, when recommended by the Board of Directors, may be levied or changed by a majority vote of membership present at a regularly constituted business meeting when at least thirty (30) days written notice is given to the membership regarding such proposed change in dues or levying of an assessment.

 Platinum Corporate (2 members)

 Junior 0-17 years of age

 3.2 FEES FOR MEMBERSHIPS